futuresuper/fs-website-2021/src/contact/contact-us.md

 **Future Super** welcomes calls through the National Relay Service if you are deaf, hard of hearing and/or have a speech impairment.
 Choose your access option ([information here)](https://www.infrastructure.gov.au/media-communications-arts/phone/services-people-disability/accesshub/national-relay-service) and provide our phone number **1300 658 422** when asked by the relay officer.

 **Future Super** can provide access to an interpreter at your request.
 We work with an interpreter from Translating and Interpreting Services (TIS).
 To ask for an interpreter, call us on **1300 658 422**.
 To find out more about Translating and Interpreting Services, visit [tisnational.gov.au](https://www.australianethical.com.au/EPiServer/CMS/tisnational.gov.au).

+**KNOWN SCAM ALERT**

+**August 2023 - Cold callers impersonating Future Super**

+We have received alerts by members of the public who have received cold calls from individuals claiming to be from Future Super.
+These callers may request personal information or become verbally abusive.

+**Please be aware that we will only call you from our direct phone number shown on this page and never call you from a standard mobile number.**

+If you have received contact from someone claiming to represent Future Super that seemed inappropriate or suspicious, please reach out and report it to us.
+You can also report the details of the contact you received to [ScamWatch.gov.au](http://ScamWatch.gov.au).

+Learn more about scams and security alerts [here](https://www.futuresuper.com.au/faqs/scams-and-security-alerts-how-can-i-keep-my-account-safe-from-potential-scammers).